barmalei/zebkit/readme.md

 ## Write first Zebra application

-**No zebra stuff on you PC has to be downloaded and deployed.** Start from writing simple html with a bunch of Zebra code:
+**No zebra stuff on you PC has to be downloaded and deployed.** Let's start writing simple Zebra html:

 		<html>
 			<header>